Hasura, Inc.: MASTER SOFTWARE AND SERVICES LICENSE AGREEMENT

 General Terms and Conditions

 - “Orders; Subscriptions.”
 The Licensed Software are licensed pursuant to Subscriptions.
 A Subscription includes access to currently supported versions of the Licensed Software for the term of the Subscription.
-During the Term of this Agreement, and subject to Licensee’s compliance with the terms and conditions hereof, including the payment of the applicable fees, Licensee may purchase Subscriptions by the parties agreeing to Orders that reference this Agreement.
+Subject to Licensee’s compliance with the terms and conditions hereof, including the payment of the applicable fees, Licensee may purchase Subscriptions by the parties agreeing to Orders that reference this Agreement.
 Subscriptions will be for the term agreed to in an applicable Order.
 The Subscription models (whether Cloud Edition or On-Premise) and the various types of Subscription offered by Licensor may be found at https://hasura.io/products/ and https://hasura.io/pricing/.
 Additional terms and conditions applicable to Cloud Edition Subscriptions are set out in Exhibit A attached thereto.
 For any fee-based Subscription, Licensee will be required to provide billing information.

 - “Delivery.”
 Unless otherwise agreed to, all Licensed Software licensed by Licensee pursuant to this Agreement will be delivered electronically to Licensee (by giving Licensee access to such Licensed Software).
 In the case of a renewal of a Subscription, Licensee acknowledges and agrees that there is no delivery requirement for such renewal.
 Such renewals shall be deemed Delivered on the first day of the then-current renewal term of the applicable Subscription.